Boebert says she is ‘tired’ of separation between church and state: ‘The church is supposed to direct the government’ - NewsBreak

 “I’m tired of this separation of church and state junk — that’s not in the constitution.
 It was in a stinking letter and it means nothing like they say it does,” Boebert said, earning a round of applause from the audience.

-Boebert faced a GOP primary challenge from state Sen. Don Coram in Colorado’s 3rd District but far outraised her opponent in the campaign and triumphed on Tuesday .Colorado Primary Election Results 2022
+Boebert faces a GOP primary challenge from state Sen. Don Coram in Colorado’s 3rd District but has far outraised her opponent in the campaign and is expected to triumph on Tuesday, according to the election watcher FiveThirtyEight .Democrats unveiling ‘Transgender Bill of Rights’

 The concept of a separation between church and state is derived from the establishment clause in the Bill of Rights, which says, “Congress shall make no law respecting an establishment of religion.”